 Further information in relation to this is available within the University’s Interim Operating Protocols document.

-Staff can look forward to a vibrant campus experience and can be reassured that University facilities on campus will operate in line with the appropriate public health guidance and restrictions.
+Our services and facilities are part of a vibrant campus experience and students can be reassured that University facilities on campus reflect the appropriate public health and government guidance.

 A range of popular catering outlets will be open on campus in line with NI Executive guidance for indoor hospitality.